vishalcloudyuga/dcos-docs/1.9/administration/access-node/tunnel.md

 $ curl _myport._myapp.mygroup._tcp.marathon.mesos
 ```

-The VPN client attempts to auto-configure DNS, but this functionality does not work on Mac OSX.
-To use the VPN client on OSX, [add the DNS servers](https://support.apple.com/kb/PH18499?locale=en_US) that DC/OS Tunnel instructs you to use.
+The VPN client attempts to auto-configure DNS, but this functionality does not work on macOS.
+To use the VPN client on macOS, [add the DNS servers](https://support.apple.com/kb/PH18499?locale=en_US) that DC/OS Tunnel instructs you to use.

 When you use the VPN, you are virtually within your cluster.
 You can access
 your master and agent nodes directly: